SamuelVelez8383/FEM-Teaching-Material/README.md

-# FEM-Teaching-Material

-Introductory Course on Finite Element Method.
+# Introduction to the Finite Element Method

-This REPO contains teaching material for an introductory course on Finite Element Analysis.
+## Introduction.

+This REPO contains teaching resources for an introductory course on Finite Element Analysis.
+The course in its present form is intended for last year undergraduate students enrolled in the **Mechanical Engineering** and **Civil Engineering** programs at Universidad EAFIT and for first semester graduate students enrolled in the MsC and PhD programs in the Applied Mechanics track.
+The course emphasizes on the solution, trhough finite element algorithms, of the theory of elasticity boundary value problem.
+It combines theoretical aspects and computational implementations in Python.
+The material for this introductory course has been typically covered in an 18-weeks semester with 2 hours long weekly meetings.

+## Flipped class approach.

+The course has been designed to be imparted in a **Flipped classroom environment** where most of the theoretical contents are covered by the student through independent study complemented with brief homework assignements.
+On the other hand, the 2-hour class session is invested in hands-on computational and theoretical exrecises under the instructor guidance.
+For that purpose the following resources are available in this REPO:

+* **Lecture notes:** A recopilation of theoretical material covered in several textbooks and independent developments by the Applied Mechanics Group organized to facilitate independent study.

+* **Notebooks:** A series of 12 Jupyter notebooks summarizing the theoretical discussion, treated in more detail in the lecture notes, combined with computer implementations in Python subroutines.
+The notebooks contain brief activities intended for self-learning and several in-class homework to be developed under the instructor's guidance.

+* **SolidsPy:** A Python based finite element code for the stress analysis of arbitrary two-dimensional domains.
+The code, developed by the Applied Mechanics Group, is structured to be used as a stand-alone application or through the combintation of independent subroutines.

 This is just preliminary work.
 The REPO contains two main folder namely;

 **NOTEBOOKS:** Source files for the course notebooks.
 Better visualized from nbviewer following the links below.